 Yes, but what about horses?
 Well, if it’s any comfort, horses probably DON’T have disc pain, mostly because their discs are quite different from the human disc.
 The human disc is built something like a jelly doughnut, and, when there is a disc problem, the soft center (the jelly in the doughnut, as it were) can squeeze out.
 But the horse disc is built very differently, and horses are mostly thought not not have disc problems.

-Horses probably don’t show signs of back pain because of their own psychological problems, either.
+Horses probably don’t show signs of back pain because of their own psychological problems, either, although some horses that have had painful areas in their backs will remember it, and act accordingly.
 That said, I do think that psychological issues with owners, trainers, or people who diagnose and treat back pain, could be a problem.
 And that means that there might be some number of horses that don’t really have back pain, but get diagnosed and treated for it anyway.
 More on that, later.

-Back muscle soreness can be caused by many things: bad saddles, bad riding, lack of exercise, normal exercise, and as a result of problems somewhere else in the horse’s body, to name a few.
+Back muscle soreness can be caused by many things: bad saddles, bad riding, lack of exercise, normal exercise, and as a result of problems somewhere else in the horse’s body (say, arthritis in the hind limbs), to name a few.
 Problems with the vertebrae can be in the vertebral body, or, much more controversially, in the spinous processes.
 There’s a whole discussion to be had about a problem that diagnosed commonly in some areas – not so much in others – called “kissing spines,” or “impinging” or “overriding” spinous processes.
-And we’ll have it in part two.
+That’s for another article.

 LESSON ONE (for problem one) – Back pain is not a disease, it’s a clinical sign of a problem.
-If you can, try not to simply treat a clinical sign; you want to try to treat the problem(s).
+As a general rule of medicine, if you can, try not to simply treat a clinical sign; you want to try to treat the problem(s).